enjoythecode/scrum-wizards-cs321/README.md

 <p>We recreated this exact interactive report on the GitHub repository in the README.md file.
 The link to the README.md file (i.e. on the main repository) is this.</p>

-<h3 align="left">Extension 3: Write your report in Markdown as a readme file in your repository, including table images and appropriate tags and content..</h4>
+<h3 align="left"> Extension 3: Write your report in Markdown as a readme file in your repository, including table images and appropriate tags and content.</h4>

 We wrote our report into a markdown file, (which you are looking at now) in addition to our original report on drive.

 <h2 align="left">References/Acknowledgements</h3>